 After a successful dissertation defense, the student must deposit the dissertation in order to receive their Ph.D. degree.
 This involves submitting a PDF copy of the final version to the Dissertation Secretary, along with a Deposit Card bearing the signatures of both the Dissertation Sponsor and the Chair or DGS of the CLST program.
 It is understood that the "final version" of the dissertation must include all required (minor or major) revisions.
 This final version must also be in the correct format and as free from error as possible.
 Please note that the program does not cover the deposit fees charged by GSAS.
-GSAS Dissertation Office web Students should refer to the https://www.gsas.columbia.edu/content/dissertation> for complete information about the deposit process.
+Students should Dissertation Office refer to the GSAS for complete information about the deposit process.